gardener/gardener/docs/proposals/26-workload-identity.md

 sign the tokens, this is needed to ensure enough time for the external services to discover the new public key.
 This rotation strategy could be useful for external services that do not automatically rediscover the OIDC issuer metadata when the token is signed with still unknown to them key.
-The major infrastructure providers do not document how often they are running OIDC rediscovery, but hands-on experience shows that some are doing it immediately, while others need several minutes.
-As workload identity is not limited only to the major infrastructure providers, therefore the duration of this period will be configurable but at least one day long.
+The major infrastructure providers do not document publicly how often they are running OIDC rediscovery, but a hands-on experience shows that some are doing it immediately, while others need several minutes.
+As workload identity is not limited only to the major infrastructure providers, therefore the duration of this period will be configurable and it would be recommended to be at least one day long.

 The Kubernetes API server extended by the Gardener API server is already issuing JWTs for the Kubernetes service accounts.
 To completely separate workload